 ‘The lucky ones die first’

-The Hills Have Eyes is a 2006 action horror feature film and remake of Wes Craven’s 1977 film The Hills Have Eyes.
+The Hills Have Eyes is a 2006 action horror film and remake of Wes Craven’s 1977 film The Hills Have Eyes.
 Written by filmmaking partners Alexandre Aja and Grégory Levasseur of the French horror film High Tension, and directed by Aja, the film follows a family which becomes the target of a group of murderous mutants after their car breaks down in the desert.

 The film’s soundtrack score was composed by tomandandy (47 Meters Down; Sinister 2; The Strangers)